shao-shuai/bike-share-data-engineering/README.md

 We created 2 separate buckets on AWS S3 for storing raw data and optimized data.

 1. **shuaishao-raw-datalake**
-   - This bucket has 4 folders storing trip data, station data, weathe data and region data respectively
+   - This bucket has 4 folders storing trip data, station data, weathe data and region data respectively.
 2. **shuaishao-bikeshare-datalake**
-   - This bucket is used to stored optimized datasets, we are using star schema with 1 fact table and 5 dimension table
+   - This bucket is used to store optimized datasets, we are using star schema with 1 fact table and 5 dimension tables.

 #### Schema